-The seasonal transport of heat in our ocean model is specified by the convergence (or divergence) of heat at each ocean grid point, determined from energy balance as the ce between the time rate of change of heat storage differe and the heat flux at the air sea interface.
-The h storage is calculated from the Robinson and Bauer [1981] ocean surface temperatures, the northern hemisphere horizontal ice extent of Walsh and Johnson [1979], the 1974), and mixed layer depths compiled from National Oceanographic Data Center (NODC) bathythermograph data [National Oceanic and Atmospheric Administration (NOAA).
-1974].
+The seasonal transport of heat in our ocean model is specified by the convergence (or divergence) of heat at each ocean grid point, determined from energy balance as the difference between the time rate of change of heat storage and the heat flux at the air sea interface.
+The heat storage is calculated from the Robinson and Bauer [1981] ocean surface temperatures, the northern hemisphere horizontal ice extent of Walsh and Johnson [1979], the southern hemisphere ice extent of Alexander and Mobley [1974], and mixed layer depths compiled from National Oceanographic Data Center (NODC) bathythermograph data [National Oceanic and Atmospheric Administration (NOAA), 1974].
 The surface heat flux was saved from a 2 year run of model II (paper 1) which used these monthly ocean surface temperatures as boundary conditions.
 Figure 1 of paper 2 shows this surface heat flux.
 The calculation of the ocean heat transport is described in more detail by Russell et al. [1985], whose Figure 5 shows the geographical distribution of the mixed layer depths for February and August.
 The global area-weighted value of the annual maximum mixed layer depth is 127 m.